coiL10/connected-photo-frame/README.md

 3. Navigate to the root directory of the repository.
 4. Build the Docker image by running `docker build -t syncframe .`.
 5. Start a container from the image by running `docker run -p 3000:3000 -e BOT_TOKEN=<your_bot_token> -e GLOBAL_PASSWORD=<your_global_password> syncframe`.
-6. Once the container is running, you should be able to view the LoveFrame website by navigating to `http://localhost:3000` in your web browser.
+6. Once the container is running, you should be able to view the SyncFrame website by navigating to `http://localhost:3000` in your web browser.

 ## Usage